anywhichway/dot-async-data/README.md

 Angry about all the errors thrown by navigating incomplete JSON records?

-What if you could just load a single root object and navigate to any of its leaf nodes with dot notation (even those that require loading additional data)?
+What if you could:

+1) Load a single root object and navigate to any of its leaf nodes with dot notation (even those that require loading additional data)?

+2) Automatically save data when changes are made?

+3) Match and transform data and paths with inline regular expressions aand functions?

+4) Do this with ANY JSON database that supports `get(key)` and `set(key)`!

+## Example

 Assume that customer contacts are stored distinct from their account info which is distinct from billing and shipping info which is distinct from addresses: